 Strong Defenses for Long Island Possession of Stolen Property Charges

 Being charged with Criminal Possession of Stolen Property in Nassau or Suffolk County doesn’t automatically mean a conviction.
-An experienced Long Island stolen property lawyer can develop a strong defense strategy based on the facts of your case, ensuring your rights are protected.
+An experienced Long Island stolen property lawyer can develop a strong defense strategy based on the facts of your case.
 Below are some defenses that may be available, depending on the circumstances:

 Lack of Knowledge